Segment the imagery

-Now that you've created the training samples, you'll choose the classification method.
+Now that you have created the training samples, you will choose the classification method.
 Each classification method uses a different statistical process involving your training samples.
-You'll use the Support Vector Machine classifier, which can handle larger images and is less susceptible to discrepancies in your training samples.
-Then, you'll train the classifier with your training samples and create a classifier definition file.
+You will use the Support Vector Machine classifier, which can handle larger images and is less susceptible to discrepancies in your training samples.
+Then, you will train the classifier with your training samples and create a classifier definition file.
 This file will be used during the classification.
-Once you create the file, you'll classify the image.
-Lastly, you'll reclassify the pervious and impervious subclasses into their parent classes, creating a raster with only two classes.
+Once you create the file, you will classify the image.
+Lastly, you will reclassify the pervious and impervious subclasses into their parent classes, creating a raster with only two classes.

 - Confirm that Classifier is set to Support Vector Machine.